AI Statement Guide: Setting Expectations

-The diversity of FIT's curriculum necessitates different approaches to using Generative Artificial Intelligence (GAI), and students need to know the extent to which AI is allowed in every class.
-The levels outlined below can help you draft course policies that clearly state your expectations for the use of GAI in your courses.
-Including a GAI statement in your syllabus is essential, even if using GAI is prohibited.
+The diversity of FIT's curriculum necessitates different approaches to using Generative Artificial Intelligence (AI), and students need to know the extent to which AI is allowed in every class.
+The levels outlined below can help you draft course policies that clearly state your expectations for AI use in your courses.
+Including an AI statement in your syllabus is essential, even if using AI is prohibited.
 Furthermore, sharing the rationale for your expectations with students ensures they understand how to meet student learning outcomes responsibly.

 Green